wolfeidau/realworld-aws-api/README.md

 # Goals

-The main goal of this project is to illustrate how to build a maintainable real world REST API hosted in lambda using Go.
+The main goal of this project is to illustrate how to build a maintainable real world REST API hosted in AWS using Go.
 To enable this I have added examples of:

 * Contract first [OpenAPI](https://swagger.io/specification/) using code generation
-* Validation of inputs in both API Gateway and the server
+* Support running in [Lambda](https://aws.amazon.com/lambda/) with [Amazon API Gateway](https://aws.amazon.com/api-gateway/) with validation of inputs
 * Logging with meta data including lambda request identifiers
 * Provide an [API Gateway](https://aws.amazon.com/api-gateway/) client using [sigv4](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) with Go.
 * Protobuf based versioned storage using [DynamoDB](https://aws.amazon.com/dynamodb/)